flomotlik/blog/_posts/2013-03-15-Testing-top-to-bottom.markdown

 ## Start from the top

-Testing is important so you can always be sure the most important steps users can take in your application work.
+By testing your application you can always be sure the most important steps users can take in your application work.
 So why not start with what is most important to your product.
+Why not start with a few high level scenarios and over time start testing the lower parts of your system.

 As easy as this sounds we've seen teams struggle with coming to that conclusion and then following through.